 Parchment paper is easy to trace with and sew through.
 I find removing it is a bit finicky.
 But I prefer using parchment paper to marking the fabric.

+My favourite kind of free motion quilting is free hand.
+So on this practice piece, I made one leaf with parchment paper and doodled the rest of the top.
 I need to practice taking photos of my sewing machine needle area.
 Big Bertha has duel lights which is great for sewing, not good for taking photos.
 As you can see, there is too much shadow.

 The photo below was taken with the sewing machine turned off and using a flash on the camera.
 It is much clearer.